lfmunoz/ktorio.github.io/servers/features/call-logging.md

 ## Configuring

-This feature allows you to configure the log level, the format and allows filtering of the requests that are being logged:
+This feature allows you to configure the log level, the format and allows filtering the requests that are being logged:

 ```kotlin
 install(CallLogging) {